trustoverip/spec-up-t-website/docs/getting-started/web-based/intro.md

 sidebar_position: 1
 ---

-# Introduction
+# GitHub Web-Based Introduction

+## What is the GitHub Web-Based Method?

+The GitHub Web-Based method allows you to work with Spec-Up-T entirely through your web browser, without installing any software on your computer.
+This method combines two GitHub features:

+1. **GitHub Actions**: Automated workflows that run Spec-Up-T commands (like rendering, PDF generation) on GitHub's servers
+2. **GitHub's Web Editor**: GitHub's built-in file editor for making changes to your markdown files directly in your browser

-## No installation
+## No Installation Required

-With Spec-Up-T, you don't need to install Node.js, Git, or any tools on your computer — everything can run in your browser using GitHub Actions!
-Whether you're creating a new specification project or managing an existing one, our workflows let you do it all online.
-Here's how it works:
+With this method, you don't need to install Node.js, Git, or any command line tools on your computer.
+Everything runs in your browser and on GitHub's servers!

+## How It Works

+### GitHub Actions Workflows

-- **Create a New Spec-Up-T Installation**
+- **Create a New Spec-Up-T Installation** from a template
-- Go to the repository you just created
+- Navigate to the **Actions** tab in your repository
-- **"Menu" Workflow**
+- Use the **"Menu" Workflow** under "Run workflow" to:
-- Use GitHub Actions workflows under "Run workflow" to run scripts like rendering your specification, generating a PDF, or updating files—all with a few clicks.

-There are no downloads or command lines—just a GitHub account and a browser.
-Dive in and start specifying the easy way!

-:::tip
-For file editing, you have two options:
-1. **GitHub's built-in editor**: Click on any file in GitHub and use the pencil icon to edit directly in your browser
-2. **Spec-Up-T Editor**: Use the dedicated [Spec-Up-T Editor](/docs/spec-up-t-editor/spec-up-t-editor-user-guide) for advanced features like drag-and-drop file ordering, external specifications management, and health checks
+  - Render your specification
+  - Generate PDFs
+  - Update files
+  - And more - all with a few clicks

+### Editing Files with GitHub's Web Editor

+To edit any file in your repository:

+1. Navigate to the file in GitHub
+2. Click the **pencil icon** (✏️) in the top right
+3. Make your changes in the browser-based editor
+4. Scroll down and commit your changes with a message

+## Important: This is Different from the Spec-Up-T Editor

+:::warning
+**Don't confuse these two web-based options:**

+- **GitHub Web-Based** (this section): Uses GitHub's standard web editor and GitHub Actions
+- **[Spec-Up-T Editor](../spec-up-t-editor/intro.md)**: A separate, specialized web application with advanced features

+Both work in your browser, but the Spec-Up-T Editor offers more sophisticated editing tools.
 :::

+## Pros and Cons

+**Advantages:**
+- ✅ No software installation required
+- ✅ Simple, straightforward setup
+- ✅ Accessible from any computer with a browser
+- ✅ Good for occasional edits and contributions

+**Limitations:**
+- ⏱️ GitHub Actions can be slow (several minutes to start)
+- 🔧 Limited editing features compared to local or Spec-Up-T Editor
+- 🌐 Requires internet connection
+- 📊 No visual file organization or health checks

 If you want a quick visual introduction, watch this video (no sound):